Articles

 ✔ Create a centralized inventory of IT assets, applications, and third parties, complete with metadata details like data classification, ownership, and user tracking.

-✔ Generate detailed risk reports and scorecards based on completed assessments that help everyone know what needs attention.
+✔ Generate detailed scorecards and risk reports based on completed assessments that help everyone know what needs attention.

 Join dozens of established organizations who trust Isora to help them build and scale their GRC programs.